MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Remove-AzureRemoteAppUserDisk.md

 PS C:\> Remove-AzureRemoteAppUserDisk -CollectionName "Contoso01" -UserUpn "PattiFuller@contoso.com"
 ```

-This command removes the user disk of an Azure Active Directory user who has the UPN PattiFuller@contoso.com from the collection Contoso01.
+This command removes the user disk of a Microsoft Entra user who has the UPN PattiFuller@contoso.com from the collection Contoso01.

 ## PARAMETERS